DangerMounce/innform/README.md

 # Innform Query Script

-This script uses the Innform API to query coure activity.
+This script uses the Innform API to query course activity.

 ## Prerequisites